Holes that look

 Three points.
 Zero walk.
 One clean entry.

 Most twist bits start with a single point and pray.
-Ours plant two outer spurs first — locating the bit exactly where you marked — then the center cuts the slug.
-Zero skating, even on figured maple or polished brass.
+Ours plant a sharp center spur first — locating the bit exactly where you marked — then the two negative rake outer spurs slice the fibers.
+Zero skating, zero tearout, even on figured maple or polished brass.

 The 3-point tip that won't budge.

-Two outer spurs locate.
-The center cuts.
+The center spur locates.
+The outer spurs cut.
 Even on a hand drill, you're starting exactly where you wanted to start.

 We let strangers put the